openlab-at-city-tech/openlab/wp-content/plugins/captcha/readme.txt

 `<?php if( function_exists( 'cptch_check_custom_form' ) && cptch_check_custom_form() !== true ) echo "Please complete the CAPTCHA." ?>`
 You could add this line to the variable and display this variable in the required place instead of `echo "Please complete the CAPTCHA."`.
 If there is a variable (responsible for the errors output) in the check function, this phrase can be added to this variable.
 If the function returns 'true', it means that you have entered captcha properly.
 In all other cases the function will return 'false'.

+= I have some problems with the plugin's work.
+What Information should I provide to receive proper support? =

+Please make sure that the problem hasn't been discussed yet on our forum (<a href="http://support.bestwebsoft.com" target="_blank">http://support.bestwebsoft.com</a>).
+If no, please provide the following data along with your problem's description:
+1. the link to the page where the problem occurs
+2. the name of the plugin and its version.
+If you are using a pro version - your order number.
+3. the version of your WordPress installation
+4. copy and paste into the message your system status report.
+Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">Instuction on System Status</a>

 == Screenshots ==

 1. Captcha Settings page.